kunato/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I combine s channel color in HGS color space with threshold = (170, 255) and x axis sobel operator with threshold = (20, 100).
 If any color is in the thresold are filled with 1 otherwise 0.
-The code of the algorithm is in `processing.py` file lines 95-116 which is `get_road_pixel()` function.
+The code of the algorithm is in `processing.py` file (lines 97-118) which is `get_road_pixel()` function.
 The result of this function is in the bottom.

 ![alt text][image7]